John Cheatham

-John Cheatham (1855–1918) was an American firefighter in Minneapolis during the late 1800s and early 1900s.
-Born under slavery in St. Louis, Missouri, Cheatham was freed at the age of eight by the Emancipation Proclamation, and then moved to Minneapolis, Minnesota, with his family shortly thereafter.
+John W. Cheatham (1855–1918) was an American firefighter in Minneapolis.
+Born as an enslaved person in St. Louis, Missouri, Cheatham was freed at the age of eight by the Emancipation Proclamation, and then moved to Minneapolis, Minnesota, with his family shortly thereafter.
 In 1883, at the age of 33, Cheatham was appointed as one of the first Black firefighters in Minneapolis.
 He held several leadership positions during his fire department career.
 In 2022, the City of Minneapolis re-designated a street in the Longfellow community as Cheatham Avenue to honor his legacy of racial integration within the city’s fire department.

 Early life

 John W. Cheatham was born in 1855 to an enslaved family in the U.S. state of Missouri.
 His family was freed by the Emancipation Proclamation of 1862.
 Shortly thereafter, at the age of eight, his family moved from St. Louis, Missouri, to Minneapolis, Minnesota.
 The Cheathams were among the first Black families to reside in Minneapolis.